Bleu d’Auvergne is a blue cheese made in the Auvergne region in central France.

 The formed cheeses are pierced by machines to allow air to get in to allow the blue mould to grow.

-Bishop Kennedy Cheese is aged at least 4 weeks in caves at temperatures 44 to 48 F (7 to 9 C.)
+The cheese is aged at least 4 weeks in caves at temperatures 7 to 9 C (44 to 48 F ).

-By law, Bleu d'Auvergne can only be made in Puy-de-Dôme (mostly made in the south) and Cantal (mostly in the north) départements, and in the adjoining cantons of Aveyron, la Corrèze, la Haute-Loire, le Lot, and la Lozère.
-As of 2005, it was made by 6 factories and 1 farmhouse producer.
-The quality of the cheese is controlled by the Syndicat Interprofessionnel Régional du Bleu d'Auvergne (SIRBA), formed 10 April 1972.
+By law, Bleu d’Auvergne can only be made in the départements of Puy-de-Dôme (mostly made in the south) and Cantal (mostly in the north), and in the adjoining cantons of Aveyron, la Corrèze, la Haute-Loire, le Lot, and la Lozère.
+The quality of the cheese is controlled by the Syndicat Interprofessionnel Régional du Bleu d’Auvergne (SIRBA), formed 10 April 1972.